14353151/HP-MA/README.md

 HP-MA|0.2801|0.2240|0.3614|0.2539|0.4341|0.2762
 HP-MA-mix|0.2948|0.2288|0.3637|0.2573|0.4454|0.2810

-1) HP-MA outperforms all the other methods in most cases.
+1)HP-MA outperforms all the other methods in most cases, which are run five times respectively and obtained by average of the results.

+MCRec: Binbin Hu, Chuan Shi, Wayne Xin Zhao, Philip S. Yu:
+Leveraging Meta-path based Context for Top- N Recommendation with A Neural Co-Attention Model.
+KDD 2018: 1531-1540 (code: https://github.com/librahu/MCRec)

+NeuACF: Xiaotian Han, Chuan Shi, Senzhang Wang, Philip S. Yu, Li Song:
+Aspect-Level Deep Collaborative Filtering via Heterogeneous Information Networks.
+IJCAI 2018: 3393-3399 (code: https://github.com/ahxt/NeuACF)

-2) HP-MA-mix is additional model that derived from HP-MA.
-Unlike HP-MA which only use 3-hops path, the HP-MA-mix leverages 2-hops, 3-hops and 4-hops path to improve the recommendation performance.
-As we can see, it peforms slightly better than the orginal method.
+2) HP-MA-mix is an enhanced version of our model, HP-MA.
+Unlike HP-MA which only use 3-hop paths, HP-MA-mix leverages 2-hop, 3-hop and 4-hop paths together to improve the recommendation performance.
+As we can see, it performs slightly better than the original version of HP-MA.

 # Requirements